• Contact us

 "The good news is that 2.2 is backwards compatible with 2.1," says Gilzow.
 "If you meet 2.2, you already meet 2.1."

-Ultimately, meeting the ADA Title II mandate is about resource management.
+Ultimately, meeting the ADA Title II mandate is a resource management problem.
 Universities have limited time and a massive amount of digital ground to cover before April 2026.

 Stay updated